RunarFosse/convolve/README.md

 Padding given is symmetric, meaning a padding of 2 adds a total of 4 extra rows/columns.

 Arguments are given on the format m,n where m is the n.o. rows and n is the n.o. columns.

+Padding input has to be non-positive, where as input, kernel and stride have to be strictly positive.